Skip to content

 For example, if you aim to target customers in the EU, you need to comply with the GDPR.
 If your target customers are residents of the US, then you need to follow specific regulations for the state your business is located in.
 For instance, California-located businesses are obliged to follow the CCPA regulations.

+In addition to legal requirements, a privacy policy fosters trust among customers.
 When customers feel confident that their data is protected, they’re more inclined to engage with your business.

 A clear and well-crafted privacy policy can provide that reassurance and develop their loyalty and willingness to return for more.